-If a frame is received that straddles a cycle (first be in one cycle on timeline 2 of Figure 1, and end frame plus inter-frame gap plus a preamble time occurs in the next cycle), then either 1) some part of that frame was transmitted from node A outside the cycle window T_c , or 2) one or more of the constants, measurements, or calculations above is incorrect.
-Either way, the frame must be discarded, or else it can cause disruption of delivery guarantees farther along in the network.
+If a frame (belonging to a stream) is received that straddles a cycle (first bit in one cycle on timeline 2 of Figure 1, and end frame plus inter-frame gap plus a preamble time occurs in the next cycle), then either 1) some part of that frame was transmitted from node A outside the cycle window T_c , or 2) one or more of the constants, measurements, or calculations above is incorrect.
+Either way, the frame must be discarded or marked down to best-effort service, or else it can cause disruption of delivery guarantees farther along in the network.